Have you ever stepped into a sandwich shop or a bakery and attempted to decipher the names of the different offerings?

 Notes on Ingredients

-When working with milk, it is important to first heat it up to 180°F. Milk contains an enzyme that weakens gluten, but this enzyme is killed at high temperatures.
+When working with milk, it is important to first heat it up to 180°F. Milk contains an enzyme that weakens gluten, but this enzyme is denatured and rendered ineffective at high temperatures.

 Just pop the milk in the microwave or on the stove until it begins to foam and is about to boil.
 This process is called “scalding.”